Alan Fitzgerald

 About The Speaker...

 I trained as a Mechanical Engineer as an apprentice in London.
 Following Graduation in 1969, with a BSc (Hons), I spent twenty years as a designer in the HVAC and the Machine Tool industry, where writing control systems software led me on to the next twenty years in the IT industry, working for UK, European and US based companies such as Oracle, BP and BT.
 Following 5-years in Mergers and Acquisitions I retired for the first time in 2002.
-After 6-months of boredom I discovered Academia and returned to work full time for Kingston and then Aston Universities, specialising in post-graduate MSc engineering supervision to the present day – although I do intend to retire again this year.
-I am a Chartered Engineer and have been a Fellow of the Institution of Mechanical Engineers for 30-years.
-I’m currently a member of the Marlow u3a Engineering,Technology and Transportation group.
+After 6-months of boredom I discovered Academia and returned to work full time for Kingston University, London (5-years), and for Aston University (since 2010) supervising a post-graduate MSc engineering programme to the present day – although I do intend to retire again this year.

 About Their Talks...